ttrotto/rusterize/README.md

 # Encoding

-Version 0.5.0 introduces a new `encoding` parameter to control the output format of the rasterization.
-This means that you can return a xarray with the burned rasterized geometries, or a new structure `SparseArray`.
+Version 0.5.0 introduced a new `encoding` parameter to control the output format of the rasterization.
+This means that you can return a xarray/numpy with the burned rasterized geometries, or a new `SparseArray` structure.
 This `SparseArray` structure stores the band/row/column triplets of where the geometries should be burned onto the final raster, as well as their corresponding values before applying any pixel function.
-This can be used as an intermediate output to avoid allocating memory before materializing the final raster, or as a final product. `SparseArray` has two convenience functions: `to_xarray()` and `to_frame()`.
-The first returns the final xarray, the second produces a polars dataframe with only the coordinates and values of the rasterized geometries.
-Note that `SparseArray` avoids allocating memory for the array during rasterization until when it's actually needed (calling `to_xarray()`).
+This can be used as an intermediate output to avoid allocating memory before materializing the final raster, or as a final product. `SparseArray` has three convenience functions: `to_xarray()`, `to_numpy()`, and `to_frame()`.
+The first two return the final xarray/numpy, the last returns a polars dataframe with only the coordinates and values of the rasterized geometries.
+Note that `SparseArray` avoids allocating memory for the array during rasterization until when it's actually needed (e.g. calling `to_xarray()`).
 See below for an example.

 # Usage